-There were 7148 people homeless nationwide in the week of December 18th to 25th 2016 in Ireland.
-This figure includes adults and children with their families, the number of families becoming homeless has increased by over 40% since last year and one in three of those in emergency accommodation is now a child.
-However it does not include the ‘hidden homeless’ who are living in squats or ‘sofa surfing’ with friends or people who are living in domestic violence refuges.
+There were 7,472 people homeless in the week of March 20th to 26th 2017 across Ireland.
+This figure includes adults and children with their families.
+The number of families becoming homeless has increased by over 32% since March 2016.
+One in three of those in emergency accommodation is now a child.
+However, this number does not include ‘hidden homelessness’ which refers to people who are living in squats or ‘sofa surfing’ with friends.
+Furthermore, women and children staying in domestic violence refuges are not included in these homeless emergency accommodation counts.
+The national figure also does not include people who are sleeping rough.

 In the past, most of the people using emergency homeless accommodation were single adults.
-But in the last three years, there has been a rapid increase in the number of families becoming homeless, so that in November 2016, there were 1,205 families accessing emergency accommodation, which includes 2,549 children.
-Focus Ireland has just completed a four part insight into family homelessness.
+But in the last three years, there has been a rapid increase in the number of families becoming homeless, and in March 2017, there were 1,256 families accessing emergency accommodation, which includes 2,563 children.
+Focus Ireland publishes regular insights into family homelessness reports which aims to further our understanding in developing effective reponses to the problem.

-In November 2016, there were 2,549 children in emergency homeless accommodation with their families.
+In March 2017, there were 2,563 children in emergency homeless accommodation with their families.
 In the 1990s, Ireland had a serious problem of children who were homeless on their own.
-Focus Ireland played a key role in ending this situation and today it is very unusual for children to be homeless on their own, and the response is speedy and positive.
+Focus Ireland played a key role in ending this situation and today it is very unusual for children to be homeless on their own due to effective and coordinated responses.

 The most recent official assessment of social housing need was published in December 2016 and showed 61,600 households qualified for social housing – one of five of which had been on the list for more than 5 years.